-However, I do have a tip that will allow you to choose the best service at the best time, which is to download and use both of the apps simultaneously.
-While both Uber and Lyft offer the same basic service, they don’t always have the same fares at the same time.
+However, I do have a tip that will allow you to choose the best service at the best time, which is to download and use both apps simultaneously.
+While Uber and Lyft offer the same basic service, they don’t always have the same fares at the same time.

 You can use the fare estimate in both apps to compare the cost to your next Vegas destination and pick the one that’s the cheapest.
 For instance, Uber may be charging surge pricing at a time when Lyft is not.

 Or maybe the next available ride on Lyft has a ten-minute wait time, while an Uber driver may be able to pick you up in two minutes.

 Use both of the apps for each ride and choose the best ride available to you.

 Recommended Reading: Should You Rent a Car in Las Vegas?
 3 Things to Consider

 Important Note About Using Uber and Lyft in Las Vegas

 Typically, one of the cool things about using a rideshare company is you can step outside wherever you’re at and get a ride.
 While that works the same in many areas of Vegas, it works a little bit differently when it comes to catching a ride on the Las Vegas Strip.

 By law, Uber and Lyft are not allowed to stop on the street along Las Vegas Boulevard (the Strip).
 Therefore, to get picked up by either rideshare service, you will have to be at a location that has an Uber or Lyft pickup area.